 Note 4.
-Net Investment Return (Loss)
+Net Investment Return

-Net investment return (loss) consists of the following for the year ended December 31, 2019 and 2018:
+Net investment return consists of the following for the year ended December 31, 2020 and 2019:

-2019 2018
+2020 2019

 Investments

-Interest and dividends \$ 3,667 \$ 3,366
+Interest and dividends \$ 2,145 \$ 3,667

-Net realized and unrealized gain (loss) 495 (1,313)
+Net realized and unrealized gain (loss) 432 495

-4,162 2,053
+2,577 4,162

-Community Foundation of Northern
+Beneficial interest in Community

-Colorado investments
+Foundation

-Interest and dividends 29,117 31,491
+Interest and dividends 31,406 29,117

-Net realized and unrealized gain (loss) 171,117 (76,338)
+Net realized and unrealized gain (loss) 172,332 171,117

-Investment management fees (10,744) (10,343)
+Investment management fees (12,522) (10,744)

-, \$ 193,652 \$ (53,137)
+\$ 193,793 \$ 193,652

 Note 5.
-Subsequent Event Notes Payable
+Paycheck Protection Program Loan and Subsequent Event

-Subsequent to December 31, 2019, the Organization received funds from the Federal Paycheck Protection Program through the CARES Act in the amount of \$138,500.
+During the year ended December 31, 2020, the Organization received funds from the Federal Paycheck Protection Program through the CARES Act in the amount of \$138,500.
 The Act provided initial funds as an unsecured loan agreement that bears interest of 1% per year.
-The Organization intends to apply for loan forgiveness in accordance with the terms of the Paycheck Protection Program, which will require review and approval by the Small Business Administration and the financial institution.
+The Organization has elected to treat the funds as a conditional contribution in accordance with ASC 958-605, Not-for-Profit Entities: Revenue Recognition and has recognized contribution revenue as the qualifying expenses are incurred, shown as COVID-19 relief funding on the statement of activities.
+Subsequent to December 31, 2020, the Organization applied for loan forgiveness in accordance with the terms of the Paycheck Protection Program, which will require review and approval by the Small Business Administration and the financial institution.